 Under the US Constitution, voters do not vote directly for presidential candidates in the general election.
 Instead, they vote for the members of the Electoral College, a body of electors who meet to choose the next President and Vice President.
 Oregon voters who vote for President and Vice President in the general election are choosing Oregon's representatives in the Electoral College.
 Each political party that nominates candidates appoints electors who sign a pledge to vote for that party's candidates.
-Names of the selected candidates for elector must be submitted to the Secretary of State no later than the 70th day before the election of electors, August 27, 2024.
-ORS 248.355 (2)

-The Electoral College convenes on the first Tuesday after the second Wednesday in December after a presidential election, December 17, 2024.
+The Electoral College convenes the Monday after the second Wednesday in December after a presidential election, December 16, 2024.